 He went on to add (and this is pretty close to his exact words) "If the kids don't believe the coach's system, they simply will not do it regardless of how athletic they are."
 And so he says that out on the basketball court, in the heat of the game, they will essentially "do their own thing."
 And he said that out on the court, in the heat of the game, what they really believe comes to the fore.
 They will simply revert to the way they have always done things.

 I began this series on maintaining good health by showing that making the efforts to maintain good health is a stewardship responsibility that comes with our calling.
-Let's go back to a scripture that I practically began with, eight or nine sermons ago.
+Let us go back to a scripture that I practically began with, eight or nine sermons ago.

-I Corinthians 6:13-15 Meats for the belly, and the belly for meats.
-But God shall destroy both it and them.
-Now the body is not for fornication, but for the Lord; and the Lord for the body.
-And God has both raised up the Lord, and will also raise up us by His own power.
-Know you not that your bodies are the members of Christ?
+I Corinthians 6:13-15 Foods for the stomach and the stomach for foods, but God will destroy both it and them.
+Now the body is not for sexual immorality, but for the Lord, and the Lord for the body.
+And God has both raised up the Lord and will also raise us up by His power.
+Do you not know that your bodies are the members of Christ?
 Shall I then take the members of Christ, and make them the members of a harlot?
-God forbid.
+Certainly not!

-I Corinthians 6:19-20 What?
-Know you not that your body is the temple of the Holy Spirit which is in you, which you have of God, and you are not your own?
-For you are bought with a price.
-Therefore, glorify God in your body, and in your spirit, which are God's.
+I Corinthians 6:19-20 Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
+For you are bought at a price; therefore glorify God in your body and in your spirit, which are God's.

 Sin is somewhat like junk food.
 (That is, junk food in the physical realm.)
 Eventually, it is going to get us into trouble—regardless of how good it feels going down.
-"The body was NOT made for junk food" any more than "the body was NOT made for fornication."
-It's just two different realms—one physical and one spiritual.
+"The body was not made for junk food" any more than "the body was not made for fornication."
+It is just two different realms—one physical and one spiritual.
 Of course, the spiritual is far more important in the long run than the physical.
 But nonetheless, to not do the one that is secondary is to not take advantage of truth.
-It's a simple principle (with the physical paralleling the spiritual) but important in the long run to both physical and spiritual health.
+It is a simple principle with the physical paralleling the spiritual, but important in the long run to both physical and spiritual health.

-In chapter 4, we are admonished (in God's response to Cain) that our desire to go contrary to God's desire is always going to be a part of the mix.
+In chapter 4, we are admonished in God's response to Cain, that our desire to go contrary to God's desire is always going to be a part of the mix.
 He told Cain—and, therefore, you and me—that sin lies at the door.
 But you must master it!
 Control it!
 Overcome it!
-Isn't that simple?
+Is that not simple?
 Right in the beginning of the Book, our responsibly is just laid out—in clear terms.

-You'll also recall that, perhaps in the first or second sermon in this series, I mentioned that, though we are all generally the same (because God has used a common design-pattern for every one of us), we also have built within us (through the genes pools) enough variety that we are all specifically different.
+You will also recall that, perhaps in the first or second sermon in this series, I mentioned that, though we are all generally the same (because God has used a common design-pattern for every one of us), we also have built within us through the genes pools enough variety that we are all specifically different.
 Therefore, at one and the same time, we are the same and yet we are all specifically different.
 That is so easily seen.
 All I have to do is to look at all these faces in front of me, and they are all different.
-Yet they are all the same—they're faces.
+Yet they are all the same—they are faces.